 - USD 7,500 per intentional violation or violation involving minors

-Like the revenue threshold, fines are adjusted to the Consumer Price Index.
+Like the revenue threshold, fines are adjusted to the Consumer Price Index, and are currently USD 2,663 and USD 7,988 respectively.

 Under the CCPA, consumers have a private right of action, meaning they can sue businesses in the event of a data breach involving certain categories of personal information or personal security information breach.